lukePeavey/SplitType/README.md

 ### SplitType(target, [options])

+SplitType is a class, so it cannot be called without the `new` keyword.
+However, you can use the static method `SplitType.create`

 **`target`**

 The target elements for the SplitType call.
 This can be a selector, a single element, a collection of elements (ie NodeList, jQuery Object, etc).